About NSPRA

-Nominations for the 2024 Bob Grossman Leadership in School Communications Award are now closed.
-The 2024 honoree will be announced in May.
+Nominations for the 2026 Bob Grossman Leadership in School Communications Award will open in January 2026.

 The Bob Grossman Leadership in School Communications Award is given annually to a practicing superintendent or CEO of a school district, education agency or service center in recognition of outstanding leadership in school public relations and communications.
 This award is given in memory of Robert L. Grossman, ASPR, an NSPRA past president who believed that the support and commitment of our top education leaders is vital to successful school communication.
 The award is presented during a General Session of the NSPRA National Seminar, and the recipient receives a registration to the Seminar and lodging for one night.